-It doesn’t quite sound right and makes more sense to replace the second Michael with his.
+It doesn’t sound quite right.
+Thus, it makes more sense to replace the second ‘Michael’ with ‘his’.

 With this one, the key is in the title.
 Indefinite – Uncertain.
 We use them when it’s vague who we’re talking about.

-‘Someone said that Newcastle United is playing tonight.’
+For instance: “Someone said that Newcastle United is playing tonight.”

 Linking words link ideas together and are often found in the same sentences as pronouns.

-‘Michael likes spaghetti, but he doesn’t like Bananas’.
+For instance: “Michael likes spaghetti, but he doesn’t like Bananas.”